A bit about me and my journey to founding FMPhA:

 We completed an elimination diet, optimized our nutrition through high-quality supplements, and finally understood what it meant to feel health as a positive vitality and not merely the absence of disease!
 It was like The Matrix (which is kind of punny since there is such as thing as the FM Matrix): we had taken the red pill and there was no going back.
 You have no idea how lousy you feel until you know how GOOD you can feel!
 I believed that this was truly the future of medicine and I wanted my patients to experience this incredible health as well.

-As I began searching for the best way to learn more about FM, I quickly realized the lack of pharmacist-specific training.
+I started looking for more resources on implementing FM in pharmacy practice, and I quickly realized the lack of pharmacist-specific training.
 CME abounds, but no CPE.
 So, I set out to create these opportunities for pharmacists.
 I presented my first CE program “Functional Medicine 101: A Primer for Pharmacists” at the Ohio Pharmacists Association Annual Conference in April 2017.
 While I was doing my research for this program, I discovered more and more pharmacists who were already providing FM.
 Old friends I hadn’t spoken to in years.
 New colleagues that I met through mutual connections.
-So, I started a Facebook group as a way to gather pharmacists in FM.
-My next opportunity to educate pharmacists came during the Michigan Pharmacists Association Symposium in August 2017.
+So, I started a Facebook group on April 17, 2017 as a way to gather pharmacists in FM.
+My next opportunity to educate pharmacists came during the Michigan Pharmacists Association Symposium 0n August 25, 2017.
 It was at this even that I officially announced the launch of FMPhA.

 Pharmacy is a small world, and the world of FM Pharmacy is even smaller.
-And while this field is growing on a grassroots level, there’s no organization in existence that meets the needs of pharmacists in FM.
+And while this field is growing on a grassroots level, there was no organization that could unite pharmacists in FM, until now.
 That’s why I created FMPhA.
-So, join me.
-Be an ally!
+I hope you will consider joining and becoming an ally!